Code of Conduct

 Sanctions

 The College views education to be its primary focus.
-However, when a violation of College Code of Conduct or Residence Hall Rules or Regulations occurs, consequences for such actions must be enforced.
-The College will attempt mediation when appropriate.
+When students are found responsible for a violation of the Code of Conduct or Residence Hall Rules or Regulations, consequences for such actions will be assigned and enforced as part of the College’s duty to provide for a safe, civil, and respectful learning environment.

-Warning/Reprimand: Verbal or Written notice that any further violations may be cause for further disciplinary action.
+Warning/Reprimand: Verbal or written notice that includes the nature of the violation and that any further violations may be cause for further disciplinary action.

 Referral for Assistance: Recommendation that assistance be sought out from various campus services and/or outside agencies to specifically address the situation.

 Drug/Alcohol Probation: May be used for a drug/alcohol violation.
-Formal notification that further violations may result in additional sanctions.
+Drug/alcohol probation is formal notification that further violations of drug or alcohol regulations may result in additional sanctions.
 Past probation will be considered in the event of similar future violations.

 Safety Probation: May be used when a safety violation has occurred.
-Formal notification that further violations may result in additional sanctions.
+Safety probation is formal notification that further violations may result in additional sanctions.
 Past probation will be considered in the event of similar future violations.

-Comprehensive Probation: Formal notification that further violations may result in additional sanctions.
+Comprehensive Probation: Comprehensive probation is formal notification that further violations of any college or residence hall regulations will result in additional sanctions.
 Past probation will be considered in the event of similar future violations.

 Educational Sanctions:

-Educational sanctions may include but not be limited to the following:
+Educational sanctions may include, but are not limited to the following:

 - a formal apology in writing and/or in person;